 All Labrador Retriever puppies will require three vet visits for their physical puppy assessments and necessary vaccinations in the first year.
 This usually costs an average of $150 per visit.
 Another regular medical cost to consider is monthly heart worming and flea treatments, which cost an average of $10 per month.
 Many families also neuter or spay their pups (which are part of many puppy contracts).
 This can cost anywhere between $150 to $450.

 Most dogs will face a health condition requiring treatment at some point.
 Thankfully, the Lab is a relatively healthy breed.
 The Lab is susceptible to hip and elbow dysplasia problems, costing $500 to $13,000 to treat.
-Although we haven’t included these additional medical costs into the final total, you might need to consider them.
+Although we haven’t included these additional medical costs in the final total, you might need to consider them.

 If you aren’t financially able to cover these costs outright, you should consider buying a pet health insurance policy.
-The average monthly cost of pet insurance is between $20 and $100, depending on your location, dog’s age, any preexisting conditions, and several other factors.
+The average monthly cost of pet insurance is between $20 and $100, depending on your location, your dog’s age, any preexisting conditions, and several other factors.
 The average price for a Lab pet insurance plan today is around $45.
 Be sure to read the small print to ensure that the plan you choose is right for you and your pup.
 And remember that as your Lab ages and vet costs rise, the higher the insurance premium will be.